 Cambridge, MA 02138 USA

-Mauricio Arias is a Giorgio Ruffolo Post-doctoral Research Fellow in the Sustainability Science Program based at the Harvard’s Department of Organismic and Evolutionary Biology Department appointed through Harvard Kennedy School’s Mossavar-Rahmani Center for Business & Government.
+Mauricio Arias is a Giorgio Ruffolo Post-doctoral Research Fellow in Sustainability Science at Harvard’s Organismic and Evolutionary Biology Department appointed through Harvard Kennedy School’s Mossavar-Rahmani Center for Business & Government.
 Mauricio is an Assistant Professor in the Department of Civil and Environmental Engineering at the University of South Florida.
 He was a Giorgio Ruffolo Post-doctoral Research Fellow in Sustainability Science (2014-2016).
 His research aims at creating science-based linkages between the hydrological cycle, ecosystems, and society in order to promote sustainable management of water resources.
 He has studied physical, biological and chemical properties of freshwater ecosystems around the world, primarily in the tropics.
-As part of the Initiative on Sustainable Development of the Amazon and its Surrounding Regions: The Interplay of Changing Climate, Hydrology, and Land Use led by Paul Moorcroft, Mauricio is investigating the effect of hydropower operations in river flows and how hydrological alterations through the Amazon basin could be mitigated while maintaining electricity generation needs.
-He holds a Bachelor of Science (Magna Cum Laude) and a Masters of Engineering in Environmental Engineering Sciences from the University of Florida.
-He recently completed a PhD in Civil Engineering from the University of Canterbury in New Zealand, where he was awarded UC’s International Doctoral Student Scholarship.
+As part of the Initiative on Sustainable Development of the Amazon and its Surrounding Regions: The Interplay of Changing Climate, Hydrology, and Land Use led by Paul Moorcroft, Mauricio is investigating the effect of hydropower operations in river flows and how hydrological alterations through the basin could be mitigated while maintaining electricity generation needs.
+He holds a Bachelor of Science and a Masters of Engineering in Environmental Engineering Sciences from the University of Florida, and a PhD in Civil Engineering from the University of Canterbury in New Zealand.
 Mauricio’s doctoral research focused on the Mekong River Basin, where he quantified the impacts of hydropower development and climate change on the hydrology and ecology of the Tonle Sap, Southeast Asia’s largest lake and one of the most productive freshwater fisheries on the planet.
-His faculty host is Paul Moorcroft.
+His host at Harvard is Paul Moorcroft.